 By default results are returned in the order that they’re stored in the database.
 But sometimes you’ll want to sort them differently.
-You can do that with the “ORDER BY” command at the end of your queries.
+You can do that with the “ORDER BY” command at the end of your queries as shown in the expanded version of our SQL template here

 You can list multiple things to ORDER BY, which is useful in the case where there are a lot of duplicate rows.
 In tracks for instance we can order all of the data by the composer and then by how long the song is (milliseconds) by listing both of those sorting columns.